The Weihrauch degree of finding Nash equilibria in multiplayer games: Overview of our results

-We thus see that if we ignore the exact number of oracle calls needed, finding roots of polynomials is no harder than solving equations of the form $bx = a$.
+Consequently, disregarding the precise count of required oracle calls, the task of finding polynomial roots does not pose a greater challenge than solving equations in the form $bx = a$.
 The proof of Theorem \ref{theo:polys} in turn makes use of a result from \cite{paulyleroux} on finding zeros of real functions with finitely many local minima.

 To prove Theorem \ref{theo:main} we need more, namely we need to solve systems of (in)equalities for multivariate polynomials.
-We consider this in Corollary \ref{corr:cadmain} below.
-Via an analysis of cylindrical algebraic decomposition (plus some small modifications), we show that access to $\aouc^*$ lets us compute finitely many candidate solutions including a valid one.
-An introduction to cylindrical algebraic decomposition (CAD) can be seen in \cite{Jirstrand}.
-A CAD is a decomposition of $\mathbb{R}^n$ into cylindrically arranged semi-algebraic cylindrical cells.
+This aspect is addressed in the forthcoming Corollary \ref{corr:cadmain}.
+Through an examination of cylindrical algebraic decomposition, augmented with minor adaptations, we demonstrate that access to $\aouc^*$ lets us compute finitely many candidate solutions including a valid one.
+A comprehensive introduction to cylindrical algebraic decomposition (CAD) is available in \cite{Jirstrand}.
+CAD involves the partitioning of $\mathbb{R}^n$ into semi-algebraic cylindrical cells.